-A native of Brooklyn, I have been at Trinity University for over a quarter of a century and have come to appreciate greatly San Antonio culture and ease of life.
+A native of Brooklyn, I have been at Trinity University for over a third of a century and have come to appreciate greatly San Antonio culture and ease of life.
 I used to follow all kinds of theoretical approaches to literature, but now I approach texts more and more as esthetic works and historical testimony and try to influence my students in the same direction: less cogitation, more informed appreciation.

 Ph.D., Yale University

 M.A., Columbia University in the City of New York

 Splendor, Decline, and Rediscovery of Yiddish in Latin America, volume co-edited with Malena Chinski (Leiden: Brill, 2018).

 “Avatars of Third-Generation Holocaust Narrative in French and Spanish,” in Third-Generation Holocaust Narratives: Memory in Memoir and Fiction, ed.
 Victoria Aarons (Laudham, MD: Lexington, 2016), pp. 103-130

 “Revisiting Wiesel’s Night in Yiddish, French and English,” Partial Answers 12.1 (2014), pp. 127-152